Terms and Conditions

 - The Customer is solely responsible for any loss, damage or claim that we, it, or the Student may incur as a result of its or the Student’s failure to keep his or her password secure.
 If the Customer knows, or has reason to believe that the Student’s password has been compromised, the Customer must tell us immediately.

 - The Student will have a finite period to complete any given training course via the Service.
-That period will be specified in the course description or, if no such period is specified, 12 weeks from the date of payment.
+That period will be specified in the course description or, if no such period is specified, the period will be 12 weeks from the date of payment.
 After expiry of that period, the Student’s access to that training course will be disabled automatically.
 We may grant extensions of time in individual cases, in our sole discretion.

 - The Student’s continued access to the Service is dependent upon compliance with the terms of this Agreement.
 We have the right to suspend access to the Service in the circumstances set out in clause 11 and/or to terminate this Agreement entirely in the circumstances set out in clause 12.